Finch Avenue: Public transit

-Finch subway station on the eastern branch of Line 1 Yonge–University of the Toronto subway is located at the intersection of Finch Avenue and Yonge Street.
+Finch subway station (on the eastern branch of Line 1 Yonge–University of the Toronto subway) is located at the intersection of Finch Avenue and Yonge Street.
 It is the northern terminus of the eastern branch and is a major regional transit hub.
 The Finch Bus Terminal, a hub for GO Transit, York Region Transit and Viva buses, is next to the station.
-Finch Avenue is served by buses of the Toronto Transit Commission 24 hours a day through regular routes (36 Finch West and 39 Finch East) and Blue Night Network routes (336 Finch West and 339 Finch East).
+Finch Avenue is served by buses from the Toronto Transit Commission (TTC) 24 hours a day through regular routes (36 Finch West and 39 Finch East) and Blue Night Network routes (336 Finch West and 339 Finch East).
 One express route, 939 Finch Express, provides faster transit along Finch Avenue and connects to Scarborough Centre station on Line 3 Scarborough in the east.

-West of Humberwood avenue, the TTC 36/336 diverge, and Brampton transit buses take over.
+West of Humberwood Boulevard, the TTC routes 36 and 336 diverge, and Brampton transit buses take over.
 The Brampton Transit 11 Steeles operates westward only to Steeles, and the 511 Züm Steeles operates express from Steeles.

-Finch West station on the western branch of Line 1, was opened on December 17, 2017, and is located at the intersection of Finch Avenue and Keele Street.
-In 2007, former mayor David Miller proposed the construction of several light rail lines under the Transit City plan, one of which was Line 6 Finch West, which was proposed to operated between Humber College in the west and Finch West station in the east.
-After the succeeding mayor, Rob Ford, intermittently abandoning the proposal, the line was later approved for funding by Metrolinx and had been scheduled for completion in 2022, but after consultation with Mosaic Transit Group, the consortium selected to build the line for a construction schedule, Metrolinx delayed completion of the line to 2023.
+Finch West station (on the western branch of Line 1) was opened on December 17, 2017 and is located at the intersection of Finch Avenue and Keele Street.
+In 2007, former mayor David Miller proposed the construction of several light rail lines under the Transit City plan, one of which was Line 6 Finch West, which was to operate between Humber College in the west and Finch West station in the east.
+After the succeeding mayor Rob Ford cancelled the line, it was restored through a vote in the city council.
+Funding was then approved by Metrolinx and had been scheduled for completion in 2023.
+Still, after consultation with Mosaic Transit Group over the construction schedule, Metrolinx delayed the line's completion to 2025.